Pat Phelan (Coronation Street): 2013–2014

-Return to Weatherfield and relationship with Eileen Grimshaw (2016)
+2016–2018

 Pat Phelan returns to Weatherfield in January 2016, having got a job from local builder Jason Grimshaw (Ryan Thomas) at his construction business and later working with his friend Kevin Webster (Michael Le Vell) on his garage expansion at Webster's Auto Centre.
 Anna eventually learns of Phelan's return when she witnesses Kevin saving him from a speeding car — driven by Jamie Bowman (James Atherton), a pornographic offender, and his accomplice Lee (Aaron Cobham) — and he later tells Kevin his own version of what happened between them; with Phelan learning that Owen had already left in 2015 and that Anna is having a relationship with Kevin.
 Later on, Phelan visits Anna to "apologize" for destroying her relationship with Owen and promises that he won't cause her any trouble — so long as she doesn't cause him any trouble either.

 Anna complies with reluctance, but later alerts Izzy of Phelan's reappearance and warns her about Gary's reaction to finding out as well.
 They manage to conceal Phelan's comeback from Gary until he spots him talking with Jason and Kevin at the garage.
 Gary goes to lash out at Phelan before his mother intervenes; with Gary's best-friend Zeedan Nazir (Qasim Akhtar) helping Anna separate her son from Phelan, whom Jason and Kevin subsequently take with them over to Weatherfield's local pub — The Rovers Return.
 In February 2016, Phelan sabotages the electrics in Kevin's garage to further cement his stay in Weatherfield and Anna takes the news about this so badly that she lashes out at him in a fit of rage; she grabs a sledgehammer and smashes Phelan's van windscreen before attacking him, an act which Kevin witnesses — causing him to accuse Anna of being too obsessed with her past and ends their relationship.
 The following day, Phelan visits Anna in the café and demands that she apologize to him in public.
 When she refuses and tries to stand up for herself, Phelan pins Anna against the wall and continues to threaten her until Kevin abruptly walks in — causing him to realize that she was right about him.
 Kevin promptly orders Phelan to leave, and he later refuses to help fix his damaged windscreen after learning from Anna the truth about their past.
 This subsequently leads to the two men clashing with each other, during which Kevin tries to warn Jason and his family about Phelan's nature to no avail.
 When they cross paths again at the Bistro, during which Kevin is dating Anna after their relationship is repaired, he pulls a prank on Phelan by ordering him some wine in a "kind" gesture — angering Phelan when he is forced by the staff to pay for his wine order.